-The Friends of Franklin Library established its scholarship program in 2014 as part of an effort to honor Wilma Winters, a longtime Franklin resident and library supporter.
-Winters, who had a long career in higher education, worked for many years as a librarian, including at Boston University Medical School and Harvard’s School of Public Health.
+The Friends of Franklin Library, an independent, non-profit organization committed to supporting the Franklin Public Library, established its scholarship program in 2014.
+The annual scholarship is part of several efforts undertaken to honor the late Wilma Winters, a longtime Franklin resident and library supporter.
+Winters, who had a long career in higher education, worked for many years as a librarian, including at Boston University Medical School and Harvard's School of Public Health.
 She spent her retirement years volunteering at the Franklin Public Library.
-Winters died in 2011, leaving a sizable donation to The Friends.

-The scholarship program has assisted college-bound Franklin students in each of the past seven years.
-It will be awarded again this year to a member of the Class of 2021.
+The scholarship program has assisted college-bound Franklin students in each of the past eight years.
+It will be awarded again this year to a member of the Class of 2023.
+Essay entries will be coordinated through the school's guidance department.